MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 4, Temporary removed Water Quality option

-5, Fixed the problem of that search page and achievement page may not properly perform
+5, Fixed the issue that search page and achievement page may not properly perform

 6, Fixed the incorrect performance and resumption of animations in Jupiter